top of page

 A Mediterranean Summer

-This hottest season has sparked my thoughts of bold, bright landscapes that show summer.
-With that in mind, I have started my first piece in the "Seasons Slow Stitch" series, which I've named "A Mediterranean Summer."
+This hot season has sparked my thoughts of bold, bright landscapes that show summer.
+With that in mind, I have started the summmer piece in the "Seasons Slow Stitch" series, which I've named "A Mediterranean Summer."
 This embroidered appliqué landscape piece, crafted in a hoop, will use solid bold colors to capture the spirit of this hot season.

 fabric scraps and and embroidery hoop on the table

-This first piece in the series will serve as a sample for a class I'll teach on slow stitching next week.
+This summer piece in the series will serve as a sample for a class I'll teach on slow stitching next week.
 I look forward to seeing the creativity of my students.

 The Mediterranean region boasts breathtaking views, from azure waters to sun-drenched hills stacked with olive trees.
 My ambition with this piece is to capture that beauty using a fabric collage technique that focuses on bold colors rather than intricate patterns.
 I will create a piece full of life, vibrancy, and energy—just like a hot summer day.